mazocode/modbus2mqtt/README.md

 can read from one or more Modbus TCP gateways (e.g. the Waveshare RS485 to Ethernet) simultaneously.
 The state of the coils can be published as a json message and their state can also be changed with a json message sent to the rpc topic.

-## Changes from the upstream version
-1) Read input register
-2) Basic support of big and little endian registers
-3) Read multi-byte value in big and little endian order
-4) Fix the default value of length to 1 ( as in the readme)

 ## Configuration